OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 > **Use the output value of the method/library as the IP address to compare against the whitelist.**

-Once we are sure that the value is a valid IP address then you we perform the second validation.
-Here, as a whitelist has been built with all the IP addresses (V4 + V6 in order to avoid bypass using one of the 2 IP type) of every identified and trusted applications, then, a verification can be made to ensure that the IP address provided is part of this whitelist (string strict comparison with case sensitive).
+After ensuring the validity of the incoming IP address, the second layer of validation is applied.
+A whitelist is created after determining all the IP addresses (v4 and v6 in order to avoid bypasses) of the identified and trusted applications.
+The valid IP is cross checked with that list to ensure its communication with the internal application (string strict comparison with case sensitive).

-#### Domain name
+##### Domain name

-When validation of a domain name come to mind, the first idea is to do a DNS resolution in order to see if the domain exists, it's not a bad idea but it bring some problems depending on the configuration of the application regarding the DNS servers to use for the resolution:
+In the attempt of validating domain names, it is apparent to do a DNS resolution in order to verify the existence of the domain.
+In general, it is not a bad idea, yet it opens up the application to attacks depending on the configuration used regarding the DNS servers used for the domain name resolution:
 * It can disclose information to external DNS resolvers.
 * It can be used by an attacker to bind a legit domain name to an internal IP address.
 See the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
-* It can be used, by an attacker, to deliver a malicious payload to the internal DNS resolvers as well as to the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these both components.
+* It can be used, by an attacker, to deliver a malicious payload to the internal DNS resolvers as well as to the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these components.

-In the context of an SSRF, there is 2 validations to perform:
+In the context of SSRF, there are 2 validations to perform:

 1. Ensure that the data provided is a valid domain name.
-2. Ensure that the domain name provided belong to the one of the domain name of the identified and trusted applications (the whitelisting come to action here).
+2. Ensure that the domain name provided belong to one of the domain name of the identified and trusted applications (the whitelisting come to action here).

-Like for IP address, the first validation can be performed using one of this libraries depending on your technologies (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function):
+Similar to the IP address validation, the first layer of validation can be applied using libraries that ensure the security of the domain name format, based on the technology used (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function):

 > Verification of the proposed libraries has been performed to ensure that the proposed functions do not perform any DNS resolution query.